mtwebb/docs/src/pages/guides/automation/rules.md

 # Rules

-> This page is a work in progress

 Boardgame Lab uses a powerful visual scripting system that allows creating rules without writing any code.
 Rules can be attached to individual components (you can attach a rule to a card that determines what happens when that card is played, for example).